-• School's arrangements for pupils with SEND transferring between other education providers:
+School's arrangements for pupils with SEND transferring between other education providers:

-We have a good relationship with our feeder settings whose children join us in EYFS.
-Teachers visit the children at home and at their pre-school or nursery and gather information from their key workers and their parents/carers.
+For children joining us in EYFS, teachers visit the children at home and at their pre-school or nursery and gather information from their key workers and their parents/carers.
 The children visit the EYFS before starting and some SEND pupils may have extra visits.
 Parents of these children are welcome to meet with the SENCO before their children start.